 Find proof that Santa exists

 Catch Santa in the act of delivering presents!
 If “proof” of Santa existing is what you’re after, this is it!
 Download the easy-to-use Catch a Character app.
 Snap a picture of your Christmas tree, child’s bedroom or the family living area and then choose a Santa to superimpose into your image.
 You can create an unlimited amount of images on your smartphone for free, and opt for Santas in a range of ethnicities.
 Good news: You can reuse the app with the Easter Bunny and the Tooth Fairy.

 Catch a Character, www.catchacharacter.com

 JingleRing‘s Santa Claus visits are more than just a Zoom call.
-There’s pre-visit entertainment before speaking to Santa Claus plus you get a keepsake video, and photos with Santa.
-JingleRing’s Santas are a diverse lot, and can speak multiple languages (ASL too!).
+There’s pre-visit entertainment before meeting Santa in Singapore – plus you get a keepsake video and photos with Santa.
+JingleRing’s Santas are a diverse lot and can speak multiple languages (ASL too!).
 There’s even a Sensitive Santa option for children with special needs.
 Additionally, you can opt to have Mrs. Claus join in the experience and read you a full Christmas story.
 Every JingleRing booking comes with a free activity book.

-Meet Santa Claus in a 15- or 30-minute, interactive Zoom call (from $50).
-One kid can meet Santa one-on-one or siblings can share a chat with Santa and you can even invite the grandparents to join in.
+Meet Santa Claus in Singapore over a 15- or 30-minute, interactive Zoom call (from $50) with That’s Santa!.
+One kid can meet Santa one-on-one or siblings can share a chat with Santa; you can even invite the grandparents to join in.